primev/mev-commit/contracts/contracts/validator-registry/README.md

 Validators are able to _opt-in to mev-commit_ in one of two ways:

 1. Restaking with the `MevCommitAVS` contract.
-2. Simple staking with the `V1ValidatorRegistry` contract.
+2. Simple staking with the `VanillaRegistry` contract.

 The `ValidatorOptInRouter` contract acts as a query router between both solutions, allowing any actor to query whether a group of validator pubkeys is opted-in to mev-commit.